IvanaAndersson/webrika-css-library/documents-md-files/STYLEGUIDE-Splitting-your-code.md

 main.css is the only file outside all other folders.
 In main.css we import all other css files.

-### Folder ''abstracts'' includes:
+### Folder ''abstracts''
-* resets and normalize files,
+Abstracts (or utilities): holds Sass tools, helper files, variables, functions, mixins and other config files.
+These files are meant to be just helpers which don’t output any CSS when compiled.
 * variables,
+* mixins

+### Folder ''base''
+Base: holds the boilerplate code for the project.
+Including standard styles such as resets and typographic rules, which are commonly used throughout your project.
+* reset and/or normalize files,
 * typography,
-* mixins

-### Folder ''components'' includes files:
-* helper classes
+* helper / decoration classes

+### Folder ''components''
+Components (or modules): holds all of your styles for buttons, carousels, sliders, and similar page components (think widgets).
+Your project will typically contain a lot of component files — as the whole site/app should be mostly composed of small modules.
 * buttons
-* sections, which may be made into components
+* other sections, which may be made into components

-### Folder ''sections'' includes sections, which 'may be included in all the pages (header, footer, etc.)
+### Folder ''layout''
+Layout: contains all styles involved with the layout of your project.
+Such as styles for your header, footer, navigation and the grid system.

 ### Folder ''pages'' includes:
 * home pages styles